optakt/flow-dps/README.md

 * `go generate`

 You can then verify that the installation of the flow-go crypto package has been successful by running the tests of the project.

-Once they are installed, you can run `go generate ./...` from the root of this repository to update the generated protobuf files.

 ## Road Map